WorldModelers/Datamart-Integration/google-trends/README.md

 ## ISO Country/Admin1 Codes
 You can refer to `iso-codes.csv` to identify the ISO code you wish to use.
 Note that you should just use the two letter country code if you wish to identify a trend for the whole country.
 You should use the full `ISO 3166-2` code to identify a trend for a specific admin 1 region.
 Note that for some admin 1 regions no trend information is available for certain terms.

+The ISO country codes were generated from Wikidata using the Wikidata SPARQL endpoint: [https://w.wiki/X2c](https://w.wiki/X2c).